-ASUMH awards credit for CIS 1053 Computer Essentials to students who score 70% or higher with a typing speed of 20 words per minute on the TekAssess Computer Essentials Challenge Exam.
-Credit is also awarded for CIS 1203 Introduction to Computers to students who score 70% or higher on the TekAssess Introduction to Computers Challenge Exam.
-The exam is given in the ASUMH Testing Center.
+A TekAssess Computer Essentials Challenge Exam (TekAssess) is available to students without enrolling in CIS 1053 Computer Essentials or CIS 1203 Introduction to Computers.
+ASUMH awards credit for CIS 1053 to students who score 70% or higher with a typing speed of 20 words per minute on the TekAssess.
+Credit is also awarded for CIS 1203 Introduction to Computers to students who score 70% or higher on the TekAssess.
+The TekAssess, which includes a testing fee, may be scheduled through the ASUMH Testing Center.
+See your advisor for more information.